urikdev/Urik/PRIVACY.md

 **Technical Implementation:** The bigram model is local-only with no external queries.
 Predictions are generated using indexed database lookups ordered by frequency.
 Debounced batch writes (300ms) minimize database operations.

 **Data Isolation:** Bigram data is NOT included in dictionary exports.
 It remains strictly local and is deleted on app uninstall.

-Standard dictionary words from SymSpell corpus are not tracked in bigrams.
+**Scope:** Frequency and bigram tracking applies to all words you commit, including words that already exist in the built-in dictionary.
+Only the learned words table (section 1) is limited to non-dictionary words.

 **Encryption:** Same AES-256 encryption as learned words.
 Protected by Android Keystore and device lock screen.